 |10:00||Session 3: What have we learned from the Covid-19 years?|

 Mikki Nykänen, Deputy Director, Head of Information and Collection Services, Finnish Postal Museum

 Resilience and uncertainty – short and long-term crises and their influence on museum work

 |Workshop led by Sam Mullins, IATM President, contributions from IATM Board Members and open to all delegates – discussion to follow|

 Members Meeting – led by Sam Mullins, IATM President, and Oliver Götze, Treasurer

-What do you want from IATM in the coming years?
+What do you as members want from the IATM board?

 Your chance to discuss and tell us what you want as a member in 2023 and into the future.